n111h/cms.484.journal/readme.md

 Conclusion, Tracking of events, and destroying checks will be useful for the mobile app.

 ---
+### 2022/02/15 21:19 - Deandra: Audio/trigger for dog barking

+In the Udemy course, there is a specific video on sound effects.
+The scripting used could be adapted to have the player (dog) bark at a specific time (will have to iron out the details with my team later).
+Import barking audio asset from the unity asset store?

+---

 ### 2022/02/15 9:00 - Alex: Unity Setup and Exploration